mozilla-services/merino/docs/ops.md

 These are production providers that generate suggestions.

-- _Remote Settings_ Provides suggestions from a RS collection, such as the suggestions provided by adM.
+- Remote Settings - Provides suggestions from a RS collection, such as the suggestions provided by adM.
 See also the top level configuration for Remote Settings, below.
   - `type=remote_settings`